stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 ...
 ```

 A `TestClient` will execute HTTP requests on your behalf in your tests, and is configured to point at the running application.
-Testing an `aqueduct` application is generally two steps: make a request and then verify you got the response you wanted.
+Testing an Aqueduct application is generally two steps: make a request and then verify you got the response you wanted.
 Let's create a new test and do the first step.
 Near the end of main, add the following test:

 ```dart
 void main() {